influxdata/influxdb/docs/design.md

-Design
+## Chronograf
+[TOC]

 ### Design Philosophy

 1. Present uniform interface to front-end covering Plutonium and InfluxDB OSS offerings.
 2. Simplify the front-end interaction with time-series database.
 3. Ease of setup and use.
 4. Extensible as base for future applications
 5. There will be an open source version of this.
 7. Stress Parallel Development across all teams.
-	8. Support of on-prem is first class.
+8. First class support of on-prem.
+9. Release to cloud first.

-### Goals
+### Initial Goals
-	1. Version 1.1: Produce pre-canned graphs for devops telegraf data for docker containers.
+1. Produce pre-canned graphs for devops telegraf data for docker containers or system stats.
 2. Up and running in 2 minutes
-	3. Version 1.1: User administration for OSS and Plutonium
+3. User administration for OSS and Plutonium
 4. Leverage our existing enterprise front-end code.
 5. Leverage lessons-learned for enterprise back-end code.
 6. Minimum viable product by Oct 10th.
 7. Three to four weeks of testing and polishing before release.

-### Version Features:
+### Versions

-1.1

-1.2

-1.3
+Each version will contain more and more features around monitoring various devops components.

+#### Cycles
+Two month cycles (typically, one month feature/one month polish)

+#### Features

+1. Nov
+	- Data explorer for both OSS and Enterprise
+	- Dashboards for telegraf system metrics
+	- User and Role adminstration
+	- Proxy queries over OSS and Enterprise
+	- Authenticate against OSS/Enterprise

+2. Jan
+	- Telegraf agent service
+	- Additional Dashboards for telegraf agent

+3. Mar
+	- The next stuff

 ### Supported Versions of Tick Stack
 ... what versions are we supporting and not supporting?
 Nothing pre-1.0?

+### Closed source vs Open Source

+- Ideally, we would use the soon-to-be open source plutonium client to interact with Influx Enterprise.
+This would mean that this application could be entirely open source.
+(We should check with Todd and Nate.)
+- However, if in the future we want to deliever a closed source version, we'll use the open source version as a library.
+The open source library will define certain routes (/users, /whatever); the closed source version will either override those routes, or add new ones.
+This implies that the closed source version is simply additional or manipulated routes on the server.
+- Survey the experience of closed source with Jason and Nathaniel.

+### Repository

+#### Structure
+Both the javascript and go source will be in the same repository.

+#### Builds
+Javascript build will be decoupled from Go build process.

+Asset compilation will happen during build of backend-server.

+This allows the front-end team to swap in mocked, auto-generated swagger backend for testing and development.

+##### Javascript
+Webpack
+Static asset compilation during backend-server build.

+##### Go

+We'll use GDM as the vendoring solution to maintain consistency with other pieces of TICK stack.

+*Future work*: we must switch to the community vendoring solution when it actually seems mature.

+### API

+#### REST
+We'll use swagger interface definition to specify API and JSON validation.
+The goal is to emphasize designing to an interface facilitating parallel development.

-### Query Proxy
+#### Query Proxy
-1. Which client do we use?

-	- Current clients are not flexible
-	- New client in design phase
-	- non-SELECT queries need either Plutonium client or Influx oss client
+The query proxy is a special endpoint to query influx.

+We have a different approach than enterprise 1.0 and grafana 2.0.
+These two use a GET and pass GET parameters to the backend.

+Our approach will be a POST receiving a JSON object defining additional meta data about the query.

+Features would include:
+1. Load balancing against all data nodes in cluster
+2. Formatting the output results to be simple to use in frontend.
+3. Decimating the results to minimize network traffic.
+4. Use prepared queries to move query window.
+5. Allow different types of response protocols (http GET, websocket, etc.)

 ```sequence
 App->Proxy: POST query